 What Causes Tinnitus?

-- Other potential causes.
-Allergies, tumors, problems in the heart and blood vessels, jaw and neck can cause tinnitus.
+- Other Potential Causes—Allergies, ear wax buildup, tumors, problems in the heart and blood vessels, jaw, and neck trauma can all cause tinnitus.

-A careful review of your health history along with audiometric testing will identify which of the following is the right treatment option:
+A careful review of your health history along with audiometric testing will identify which of the following is the right management option:

 - Hearing Aids—Hearing aids create a dual benefit of enhancing hearing and masking or covering up the tinnitus.
-The majority of patients with tinnitus receive partial or complete relief from their tinnitus with the use of hearing aids.
+You may find that the better you hear, the less you notice your tinnitus.

 What Can I Do to Help Myself?